samirsahoo007/system-design-primer/solutions/system_design/api_rate_limiter/README.md

         - A burst of request could fill up the queue with old requests and starve the more recent requests from being processed.
 Does not guarantee that requests get processed within a fixed amount of time.
 Consider an antisocial script that can make enough concurrent requests that it can exhaust its rate limit in short order and which is regularly overlimit.
 Once an hour as the limit resets, the script bombards the server with a new series of requests until its rate is exhausted once again.
 In this scenario the server always needs enough extra capacity to handle these short intense bursts and which will likely go to waste during the rest of the hour.

 ### Leaky bucket
-* The leaky bucket limits the constant outflow rate, which is set to a fixed value.
-Imagine a bucket partially filled with water and which has some fixed capacity (τ).
-The bucket has a leak so that some amount of water is escaping at a constant rate (T)
+* Leaky bucket (closely related to token bucket) is an algorithm that provides a simple, intuitive approach to rate limiting via a queue which you can think of as a bucket holding the requests.
+When a request is registered, it is appended to the end of the queue.
+At a regular interval, the first item on the queue is processed.
+This is also known as a first in first out (FIFO) queue.
+If the queue is full, then additional requests are discarded (or leaked).
 * Steps
     1. Initialize the counter to N at every tick of the clock
     2. If N is greater than the size of the packet in front of the queue send the packet to network and decrement the counter by the size of the packet.
     3. Reset the counter and go to Step - 1.
 * Pros: